 The ESI Committee shall meet often enough to monitor the use of emergency safety intervention in the District, shall determine and recommend professional development needs relating to emergency safety intervention; and shall develop policies for local dispute resolution processes to address concerns regarding disciplinary actions.

 The District shall collect, maintain, and periodically review documentation and other records of the use of emergency safety interventions at schools within the District, according to procedures defined by the State Superintendent of Public Instruction.
 Such documentation and records shall be provided annually to the State Superintendent.
+In addition, the District shall submit all required UTREx discipline incident data elements as part of the District’s daily UTREx submission.

 Utah Admin.
-Rules R277-609-6(6) to (10) (August 7, 2017)
+Rules R277-609-7 (May 8, 2018)

+Utah Admin.
+Rules R277-309-8 (May 8, 2018)